jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 3 - Cataclysm.md

 The party comes across an empty street ravaged by the riots.
 Amidst the smoke-filled air and the burned out houses they find a small girl, Elizah Maclan, crying.
 Elizah informs the party that she got separated from her family in all the chaos.
 Elizah's family worked for the Circle, not a mages but as scribes and have been killed in the riots.
 There is no easy answer here on what to do as Elizah is too young to provide much in the way of detail on extended family.

 #### Vigilantes
 > The screams came first.
 A man's paniced cry for help echoes down the emptied city streets.

-You come accross a vile scene.
+> You come accross a vile scene.
 The dark silouettes of men chuckle grimly as they hoist an elven mage high into the air, tied to a long, thick beam - a makeshift funeral pyre.
 Others join them, longswords at their hips, and begin to lay scrap wood at the base.
 Torchlight frames the scene, an imminent omen of its end.

 The party comes across a group of rioters who have captured a mage, Sa'maesh Tharanadril, who works nearby at the Circle.
 The rioters are lead by a man named Fineas Dirketh and they have strung Tharanadril on a verticle pyre.
 As the party interrupts the rioters are gathering scrap wood for the pyre while Tharanadril calls for help.
 Dirketh and his crew are criminals using the riots as an excuse to loot and murder.
 As such they will be more difficult to reason with.
+Fineas was a shadow thief.

 With a `DC 12` perception check, make a note that these rioters are well armed and not just some common rabble.